chrplr/PCBS/docs/coding-exercices.rst

  * Company A charges 4.80€ plus 1.15€ by km travelled.

- * Company B charges 3.20€ plus ##20€ by km travelled.
+ * Company B charges 3.20€ plus 1.20€ by km travelled.

-Write a script that finds which company is the cheapest as a function of the distance to travel.
+Write some code to find which company is the cheapest as a function of the distance to travel.
+Compare it to :download:`taxis.py  <../solutions-to-exercices/taxis.py>`